 - Aesthetic and structural analysis

-- Learning and experiencing studio technology
+- Learning and experiencing studio and video technology

 - Theoretical film concepts relating to the above projects

 - Individual: Two written critical and video interpretations, 50%

 - Group: Two short films, and accompanying documentation, 50%